Special Report: Why some new countries are more equal than others

 A Reuters examination of more than a dozen key indicators in the 31 nations founded or reconstituted since 1990 shows just how steep a climb South Sudan faces (see chart for six key indicators).

-Almost all the most successful new countries had a welter of winning traits from the start: stable and often generous neighbors, strong institutions, homogenous and well educated populations, and relatively low corruption.
+Almost all the most successful new countries had a welter of winning traits from the start: stable and often generous neighbours, strong institutions, homogenous and well educated populations, and relatively low corruption.

 On measures including life expectancy, perceptions of corruption, education, press freedom and the rule of law, the former communist nations of Eastern Europe have generally improved more than new countries elsewhere.